QA Engineer Cost: India vs. USA (2026 Full Breakdown)

 Quality assurance engineering has become a higher-cost function as U.S. companies have moved from manual testing to automation-first QA.
 The demand for engineers who can write Selenium, Cypress, and Playwright test suites — not just execute manual test plans — has driven QA salaries above $130,000 at the senior level in major U.S. markets.

 India's QA talent pool developed in parallel with this shift.
 India's IT services industry invested heavily in test automation training, producing a generation of QA engineers who work daily with the same automation frameworks U.S. companies use.
-These engineers have built end-to-end test suites, API test coverage, and CI/CD-integrated testing pipelines for U.S.-facing products.
+F5 Hiring Solutions sources QA engineers from its hubs in Pune and Rajkot — two cities with strong engineering graduate pipelines and established QA practices in U.S.-facing product companies.

-This comparison covers U.S. QA costs broken down by component, F5 rates by seniority level, team-scale savings, and a clear analysis of why the cost gap exists without a corresponding quality gap.
+This comparison covers U.S. QA costs broken down by component using BLS OEWS May 2024 and ECEC data, F5 rates by seniority level, team-scale savings, and a clear analysis of why the cost gap exists without a corresponding quality gap.

 How Much Does a U.S. QA Engineer Cost in 2026?